microsoft/vscode-azureappservice/README.md

 ## Advanced Creation Configuration Settings

 * `appService.advancedCreation`
-  * Enables the full control `New Web App Create...` process.
-If you don't want Resource Groups, App Service Plans, and WebsiteOS to be smart defaulted, then set this setting to `true`.
+  * Enables full control for `New Web App Create...`.
+Set this to `true` to explicitly control more settings (i.e. App Service plan size) when creating web apps rather than using the defaults.

 ## Preview Features